microsoft/MixedReality-HolographicRemoting-Samples/README.md

 ### Mixed Reality

 1. Open one of the ```.sln``` files either under ```player/``` or ```remote/```.
-2. On first use, ensure to restore any missing NuGet packages. <!-- Link? -->
+2. On first use, right-click the solution and select **Restore NuGet Packages**.

 For more information, please refer to the official [Mixed Reality documentation](https://docs.microsoft.com/en-us/windows/mixed-reality/).

 ### OpenXR

 1. Open the ```.sln``` file under ```remote_openxr```.
-2. On first use ensure, to restore any missing NuGet packages. <!-- Link? -->
+2. On first use, right-click the solution and select **Restore NuGet Packages**.

 For more information, please refer to the official [OpenXR reference](https://www.khronos.org/openxr/).